andrejzg/sympscraper/README.md

 Simply download **sympscraper.0.0.1.jar** from this repository.

-To build from source, download the repository to a local machine and run `mvn build` (I've been having some issues with getting maven to build on another machine :sleepy: - stay tuned for a fix.)
+To build from source, download the repository to a local machine and run `mvn build`.

 ## How sympscraper works